towersvault/shinpokered/README.md

 - Water warps in seafoam island 4 & 5 are now scripted movement
 - Forest tileset is now treated as an outside area
 - Fixed a bug in the GetName: function that treated lists over 195 entries as item lists
+- You can now cut the grass in the plateau tileset

 #Changes not yet in the release branch: